 But how can citizens benefit?
 What’s in it for the companies?
 And what should governments do as part of a comprehensive package reforms in this area?
 Organized by the EITI Secretariat, NRGI, OXFAM, OpenOil and Open Contracting Partnership this event will examine evolving practices and provide a forum for EITI stakeholders to discuss how the movement can use contract transparency to support robust, stable and fair deals.
 It will showcase two new reports on the issue: Oxfam’s 2018 company contract disclosure survey and NRGI and Open Contracting Partnership’s new research on best practices in concession awards.

 Registration possible until Friday 22 June, noon (CET).
+Please ensure that you carry ID.

 - Fredrik Reinfeldt, EITI Chair and former Prime Minister of Sweden